-STAY TUNED FOR AMOS’ NEXT BOOK ENTITLED PRIMORDIAL FREEDOM: MEDITATIONS ON SILENCE, STILLNESS, AND MYSTICISM IN SCRIPTURE, SCHEDULED FOR PUBLICATION IN FEBRUARY OR MARCH OF 2018!
+STAY TUNED FOR AMOS’ NEXT BOOK ENTITLED BE STILL: MEDITATIONS ON SILENCE, STILLNESS, AND MYSTICISM IN THE BIBLE, SCHEDULED FOR PUBLICATION IN FEBRUARY OR MARCH OF 2018!

 Amos Smith’s unique voice is rooted in his long-term centering prayer practice and his international background.
-His latest book, Primordial Freedom, is a trumpet call to the inner treasures of contemporary Christian mysticism.
+His latest book, Be Still, is a trumpet call to the inner treasures of contemporary Christian mysticism.

 -Richard Rohr, author of Falling Upward